-The City of New Britain covers 13.3 square miles and was first settled as part of the Town of Berlin in 1680.
-It was incorporated as a separate Town in 1850 and chartered as a City in 1871.
+The City of New Britain is Connecticut's eighth largest municipality, with a population in excess of 73,000.
+The City itself covers 13.3 square miles, and was first settled as part of the Town of Berlin in 1680, and was chartered as a City in 1871.